A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Convergence analysis of the DaBNO-K algorithm

-In this section, we aim to study the convergence of our modified EGO algorithm.
-The modified EGO algorithm is proposed to find the optimal value of the NBRO problem.
-Here, we aim to show that 1) the NBRO problem in Equation \eqref{objfunction} can be well-solved by our proposed algorithm when the number of real world data points $n$ is fixed and the simulation budget $N$ goes to infinity; 2) if both $n$ and $N$ goes to infinity, the estimated optimal value/solution would converge to the optimal value/solution of the true problem in Equation \eqref{trueobjective}.
+In this section, we aim to study the convergence of the DaBNO-K algorithm.
+Here, we aim to show that 1) the objective function in Equation \eqref{objfunction} can be well-solved by our proposed algorithm when the amount of real world data points $s$ is fixed and the computing budget $N$ goes to infinity; 2) if both $s$ and $N$ goes to infinity, the estimated optimal value/solution would converge to the optimal value/solution of the true problem in Equation \eqref{trueobjective}.
 We first introduce our main assumptions.

-\begin{assumption} $\mathcal{X}$ is a compact space. \end{assumption} \begin{assumption} The parameters $\tau, \bm{\theta}, \sigma_\epsilon$ of the GP model are assumed known. \end{assumption} Recall $\bm{x}_n = \arg\min g(\bm{x})$ and let $\widehat{\bm{x}}_N^*$ be the solution returned by the proposed algorithm when the simulation budget is $N$.
+\begin{assumption} $\mathcal{X}$ is a compact space. \end{assumption} \begin{assumption} The parameters $\tau, \bm{\theta}, \sigma_\epsilon$ of the Kriging model are assumed known. \end{assumption} Recall $\BFx_s = \arg\min g(\BFx)$ and let $\widehat{\BFx}_N^*$ be the solution returned by the proposed algorithm when the simulation budget is $N$.
 The main theorem we are going to prove is as follows: \begin{theorem} Suppose Assumptions \ref{assum2}--\ref{assum3} hold.
 Then as $N$ tends to infinity, we have

-i.e., $\widehat{\bm{x}}_N^*$ nearly minimizes $g(\bm{x})$. \end{theorem}
+i.e., $\widehat{\BFx}_N^*$ nearly minimizes $g(\BFx)$. \end{theorem}

+The proof of this theorem is decomposed into two main steps.
+In the first step, we aim to show that the posterior mean converges to the true objective:

-A natural corollary of the above theorem is that the sequence of points returned by Algorithm \ref{algo} converges to the global minimizer in probability if the set of optimum points includes only one element.
+uniformly for all $\BFx$.
+In the second step, we are going to show that the points we visit in our algorithm are dense, and our idea follows from \cite{locatelli1997bayesian}.
+These two results then naturally imply the convergence of our algorithm.
+A direct corollary of the above theorem is that the sequence of points returned by Algorithm \ref{algo} converges to the global minimizer in probability if the set of optimum points includes only one element.